dustinpfister/blog_posts/_posts/js-math-random.md

 ## 1 - what to know first, and some Basic Math random examples

 Many of the examples here are fairly basic, and easy to just copy and paste over into a project.
 Still I assume that you have at least some background when it comes to getting started with javaScript.
 In this section I will be starting out with some fairly basic examples of the Math.random method but I will not be covering every little detail that you should maybe all ready know before hard.

+### 1.1 - The examples here can be found on my github

+Like all my other posts on vanilla javaScript the source code examples here can be found in [my test vjs github repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-math-random).
+I do get around to editing this post now and then, and that is where I will keep my latest revisions of what I am writing about here.
+If you see something wrong with one of these examples that would also be where to make a pull request, and there is also the comments section of this post.

 ### 1.2 - A Very basic math.random example